blockbasenetwork/documentation/WhitePaper.md

 The operations contract is responsible for keeping track of the latest block headers that have been accepted as valid by the network.
 Every time a new block is produced, the other producers in the chain will need to validate it for it to be accepted as valid and to become irreversible in the contract.
 Since the contract keeps a record of the latest block headers in a chain, a new producer joining the network can easily synchronize and validate every previous block.

 Producers who fail to produce blocks during their turn to produce will get flagged in the contract, and added to the blacklist of the sidechain they were producing.
 If a producer is expelled from the sidechain network, he won’t be able to get its stake back.

+### Accounting Contract Role in the Consensus
+The accounting contract is based on the EOS token contract, retaining all of its functions, as well as security measures.
+This means that users can expect the token to have the same behavior as the EOS token.

+The main reason to have a separate contract for accounting is because we predict that the accounting contract will need a lot less maintenance work (ideally none) than the operations contract.
+The big advantage of this approach is allowing us to change the accounting contract owner permission to a more secure solution, as will be explained later.

 ### Requesting a Sidechain Service
 Requesting a new sidechain requires a requester to allocate stake, which will be the source of tokens used to pay the providers working on the sidechain.
 The requester will be responsible for making sure the stake is enough to pay every producer until the next settlement phase (explained further ahead).
 If the stake isn’t enough, the sidechain requester will risk losing everything stored in the sidechain as the block producers will stop producing and leave the network.